vavkamil/awesome-bugbounty-tools/README.md

 - [CSPBypass](https://github.com/renniepak/CSPBypass) - a tool designed to help bypass restrictive Content Security Policies (CSP) and exploit XSS (Cross-Site Scripting) vulnerabilities on sites where injections are blocked by CSPs that only allow certain whitelisted domains.
 - [BigBountyRecon](https://github.com/Viralmaniar/BigBountyRecon) - BigBountyRecon tool utilises 58 different techniques using various Google dorks and open source tools to expedite the process of initial reconnaissance on the target organisation.
 - [Bypass bot detection](https://github.com/portswigger/bypass-bot-detection) - Burp Suite extension that mutates ciphers to bypass TLS-fingerprint based bot detection.
+- [uncover](https://github.com/projectdiscovery/uncover) - uncover is a go wrapper using APIs of well known search engines to quickly discover exposed hosts on the internet.
+- [cvemap](https://github.com/projectdiscovery/cvemap) - Modern CLI for exploring vulnerability data with powerful search, filtering, and analysis capabilities.

 ---